FTLam11/FTLam11.github.io/_posts/2019-08-15-security_got_me_down.md

 # Security got me down

-While investigating the feasbility of using JWT for user authentication, I continually hit many security related tangents.
-I'll have a post about my JWT findings soon, but for now I'd like to jot down some very simplified explanations of security risks and how they are handled by Rails.
+While investigating the feasability of using JWT for user authentication, I continually hit many security related tangents.
+I'll have a post about my JWT findings soon, but for ~~now I'd like to jot down some very simplified explanations of security risks and how they are handled by Rails~~.
 I can hopefully do a little mythbustin' too!

 ## Enter the Dragon